 - You can stop the timer and then restart again from the same time (recorded till then).

 - You can reset the timer.
 This sets the timer value to 0.
 As soon as you do that it automatically records the total time elapsed.

 - It changes the color of the timer box, depending on stopwatch value (this could be a good reminder to show the green/yellow/red cards).

 Here is how it looks:

-In this above demo, I have set the color change after every five seconds.
-You can easily specify when you want the color to change (green card at 1 min, yellow card at 1.5 minutes, and red card at 2 minutes) by changing the values in the Calculation sheet.
+In this above demo, I have set the color change every five seconds.
+You can easily specify when you want the color to change (the green card at 1 min, yellow card at 1.5 minutes, and a red card at 2 minutes) by changing the values in the Calculation sheet.